matomatical/AI-and-society/README.md

     * Virtue Ethics
     * Ethics of Care
     * Principlism
     * *There are more!* Preferences?
 Theology?
+Economic growth?
 Etc.
   * Practical ethical guidelines
 * Political philosophy---the law, policy, politics, governance (think about this structure more)
 * Ethical principles
   * Trust
   * Fairness / justice